-“So, give us a little introduction about yourself.”
+“So, tell us a little bit about yourself.”

 It’s the phrase everyone dreads.
 Whether it’s in a meeting, a new place of work or your new social media page.
 It’s funny.
 We know ourselves better than anyone.
 So, why do we clam up the moment we’re asked to share a little bit of info about ourselves?

 It’s tempting just to stick to the basics: human, social media user, likes 90s hip-hop and hospital dramas.
 But, don’t.
 Your social media bio is vital.
 Particularly as a small business.
 It’s your place to set the tone of your brand, explain what you do and sell your business.